Azores Islands Guide Portugal map flag

 Visitors are attracted not only by the crater lakes of Sete Cidades, Lagoa do Fogo and Lagoa das Furnas, the thermal springs of Furnas and Caldeira Velha, the stunning viewpoints of Miradouro da Boca do Inferno and Vista do Rei, but also by tea plantations, pineapple farms and black beaches.

-Sights and attractions
+Sights and natural attractions

 Lagoa das Sete Cidades and Boca do Inferno and Miradouro da Vista do Rei viewpoints - One of the most iconic places is located in the western part of the island.
 Here you will find two lakes (one blue, the other green) in the crater of an extinct volcano.
 The lakes are divided by a bridge.
 Let the locals tell you the legend of the green and blue tears.
 For the best views, climb to the Boca do Inferno and Vista do Rei viewpoints.
+For the first viewpoint, prepare sturdy shoes, the round trip from the parking lot will take you about an hour.
+The second viewpoint can be reached in a short time and on asphalt.

 Lagoa do Fogo - A volcanic lake in the heart of the island surrounded by wildlife and hiking trails.
 One of the most beautiful places for hiking and nature observation.